-The right under the second paragraph of this Section may only be transferred to another person together with the business in which it originated or in which exploitation of the invention was intended.
+The right under subsection (2) above may only be transferred to another person together with the business in which it originated or in which exploitation of the invention was intended.

-Appeals from final decisions by the Patent Authority under this Act, other than those referred to in Section 26, and appeals from decisions pursuant to Sections 42, 71a and 71b, shall be lodged with the Board of Appeal of the National Board of Patents and Registration of Finland.
-Separate provisions shall apply to the appeal procedure and the proceedings in the Board of Appeal.
+Section 72 (31.1.2013/101) Appeals from final decisions taken by the Patent Authority under this Act, other than those referred to in section 26, and appeals from decisions referred to in sections 42, 53a(2), 53d(1), 54(1), and 71a and 71b, are lodged with the Market Court as provided in the Act on the Finnish Patent and Registration Office.